toast-commit/arma-reforger-tactical-manual/README.md

 ## FOREWORD

 Welcome.
 If you're reading this, you're ready to learn the ways of the Rats - a brotherhood of players who master the art of lone wolf, commando-style sabotage in large-scale tactical shooters.
-But even if joining our ranks isn't your goal, this guide will improve how you operate whenever you find yourself alone on the battlefield.
+If you enjoy playing squad based games largely on your own for whatever reason, and enjoy sneaking around causing trouble then this guide is for you.
+I will show you how to operate solo in large-scale shooters while still positively contributing to your team and the game state.
+In fact, applying these tactics well will make your solitary vermin-adventures worth more than a handful of hapless squaddies.

-Solo players are underserved.
-While squad tactics dominate most guides, this handbook fills that crucial gap.
+Solo players are underserved when it comes to guides in tactical shooters.
+While squad tactics dominate most guides, this handbook fills that crucial gap for those of us who prefer to chill on our own in games.
 Whether you're a dedicated Rat, a separated squad member, or simply looking to sharpen your solo skills, you'll find everything you need to make a decisive impact while operating alone in Arma Reforger and similar large-scale FPS games.

-The tactics within draw from declassified infantry manuals, adapted specifically for gaming reality.
-Real-world doctrine tells soldiers to use SLLS - Stop, Look, Listen, Smell - when patrolling.
+The tactics within this guide draw from declassified infantry manuals which I have adapted specifically for the reality of gaming.
+For example - real-world doctrine tells soldiers to use SLLS - Stop, Look, Listen, Smell - when patrolling.
 Since Arma Reforger lacks smellovision, I've streamlined this to SLL: Stop, Look, Listen.
-Throughout this guide, you'll find similar practical adjustments that bridge the gap between real-world doctrine and virtual battlefields.
+Throughout this guide, you'll find similar practical adjustments that bridge the gap between real-world doctrine and our virtual escapades.

-The need for these adjustments runs deeper than just sensory limitations.
-Military doctrine focuses almost exclusively on squad operations.
+You'll note that the infantry manuals you can find online are almost exclusively dedicated to squad operations.
 Even snipers work in teams.
-The challenges we face as solo operators in Reforger rarely appear in official literature - and when they do, those sections aren't publicly available.
-I've stripped down squad tactics to their solo essentials, borrowed concepts from other military disciplines, and pressure-tested everything in actual gameplay.
+The challenges we face as solo operators in Reforger are rarely documented, I've stripped down squad tactics to their solo essentials, borrowed concepts from other military disciplines, and pressure-tested everything in actual gameplay over two decades of being a sweaty Rat.

-You'll discover authentic military principles reimagined for the solo operator, combined with game-specific tactics that actually work.
+You'll discover here authentic military principles reimagined for the solo operator, combined with game-specific tactics for Arma Reforger that actually work.
 This isn't a copy-paste job from field manuals, nor is it pure military simulation.
 It's a practical guide for dominating as a lone wolf in tactical shooters.

-## TO DO
-- Go through each section and add images.
-- Translations - French / German / Ukrainian / Swedish / Czech
+### CHANGELOG
+This guide is written to be re-iterated and improved upon.
+My long term goal is to have this be THE comprehensive tactical guide for solo players in tactical game akin to Arma Reforger, with a focus on stealth, sabotage, subterfuge and generally sneaky, annoying tactics hence the name 'Rat'.

+You can follow development of the guide here - https://github.com/verybadracer/arma-reforger-tactical-manual as I work on it pending Steam releases.

-- Test change
+v1.0 -

 ---

 # I. RAT DOCTRINE & MINDSET

-## What is "Ratting"?
+## What is a 'Rat'?

-The term **“Rat”** was originally applied to solo players in Escape from Tarkov (see seminal educational video — [https://youtu.be/o286LaBz__Y](https://youtu.be/o286LaBz__Y)), but the philosophy has since spread far beyond.
+**"Rat"** - the name captures the spirit of how we operate and how we are perceived.
+We call ourselves Rats because we are meant to be hated.
+We are vermin in the enemy's rear, chewing through their resources, ambushing their friends and vanishing before they can retaliate.
+When they do catch us, we reappear just as quickly as we were exterminated, ready to annoy again.

-"Ratting" is the art of operating deep behind enemy lines fulfilling the role of a commando or saboteur.
+In Arma Reforger, "Ratting" is the art of operating deep behind enemy lines, fulfilling the role of a commando or saboteur.
 The Rat acts largely alone or in small cells, leveraging sabotage, ambushes, theft and nuisance to destabilise and harass enemy forces.
-Their goal is not to seize territory by force of arms, but to erode enemy logistics, morale and operational coherence by persistent, unpredictable harassment.
+Their goal is not to seize territory by force of arms, but to erode enemy logistics, morale and operational coherence through persistent, unpredictable harassment.

+Basically - be as annoying and destructive as you can without being seen and without dying.

+We are the single operator who distracts large amounts of resources from the enemy into dealing with you rather than winning the game.
+Rats do not fight fair, ever.
+They lurk in the shadows, strike without warning and disappear before the enemy can comprehend what has happened.

 Rats have received their namesake in part because their playstyle demands scavenging.
 They live off the battlefield, arming themselves with whatever they can recover from the dead, whether by their own hand or someone else's.

-The name 'Rat' captures the spirit of how we operate and how we are perceived, we call ourselves Rats because we are meant to be hated.
-We are vermin in the enemy's rear, chewing through their resources, ambushing their friends and vanishing before they can retaliate.

-Rats do not fight fair, ever.
-They lurk in the shadows, strike without warning and disappear before the enemy can comprehend what has happened.

 Your enemies will curse you.
 They will call you cowards.
-And in that moment when you hear their frustration spill out over Platoon chat on a radio you stole from one of their own you will know the mission is complete.
+And in that moment when you hear their frustration spill out over Platoon chat on a radio you stole from one of their own, you will know you're doing your job right.

+The term 'Rat' as we know it currently came from Escape from Tarkov (see seminal educational video — [https://youtu.be/o286LaBz__Y](https://youtu.be/o286LaBz__Y)), but the philosophy has since spread far beyond.

 This is what Rats do.

 Rats deploy themselves to the battlefield and engage in clandestine operations to disrupt the enemy, this includes:

-- Disrupting enemy supplies by stealing, destroying or sabotaging enemy vehicles, ambushing supply lines and wasting resources at enemy arsenals.
+- Disrupting enemy supplies by stealing, destroying or sabotaging enemy vehicles, ambushing supply lines, mining roads and wasting resources at enemy arsenals.

 - Delay or destroy reinforcing enemy forces through ambushes and route denial.

 - Disrupting enemy operations by ambushing or sabotaging high value vehicles like helicopters and tanks.

+- False flag operations using enemy uniforms for infiltration and ambush (but beware of XP penalties in Patch 1.3).

+- Radio theft and psychological operations - stealing enemy radios to monitor communications and, where permitted by server rules, broadcasting on enemy frequencies to sow confusion and chaos (without being abusive).

+- Locating and destroying enemy radio backpacks to eliminate their mobile spawn points.

 - Force the enemy to overcommit resources like manpower, vehicles and time to deal with an elusive, low cost vermin-like threat.

-- Solo-capping objectives and while doing so, destroying base assets to frustrate enemy efforts and waste their supplies.
+- Solo-cap objectives and while doing so, deconstruct base assets to frustrate enemy efforts and waste their supplies

-- Solo-capping objectives and forcing the enemy to waste resources to deploy to the point to prevent the objective being lost.
+- Solo-cap objectives and force the enemy to waste resources to deploy to the point to prevent the objective being lost.

 - Entering enemy bases and using their arsenals to waste their supplies by buying items and dropping them in the vicinity nearby.